avatar42/genSpring/README.md

 Creates a DB from a Google sheet with a table for each selected tab <br>

 # Setup
-Basically set your options in /genSpring/src/main/resources/sheet.properties <br>
+Basically set your options in /genSpring/src/main/resources/genSpring.properties <br>
 ** Note after a clean you will be asked to auth to Google to access the sheet.
 See target/tokens folder**

 ## optional SQLite db output location
-sheet.outdir=../genSpringTest
+genSpring.outdir=../genSpringTest
 ## Google sheet to read from
-sheet.id=1-xYv1AVkUC5J3Tqpy2_3alZ5ZpBPnnO2vUGUCUeLVVE
+genSpring.id=1-xYv1AVkUC5J3Tqpy2_3alZ5ZpBPnnO2vUGUCUeLVVE
 ## tabs to export
-sheet.tabs=Networks,shows,Roamio_npl,Roamio_sp,Roamio_Todo,OTA,CableCard
+genSpring.tabs=Networks,shows,Roamio_npl,Roamio_sp,Roamio_Todo,OTA,CableCard

 ## tab adjustments
 ### columns to export.
 If missing exports all existing